anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 <hr>

-## 6. Initialize Terraform
+## 6. Initialize & apply Terraform for the foundational setup

+This includes updates to any organizational policies needed by the Google Cloud data services in scope and Google APIs to be enabled.

-6.1.
+### 6.1.
 Run the init command in Cloud Shell-
 ```
-cd ~/apache-hudi-gcp-lab/00-provisioning-automation/
+cd ~/apache-hudi-gcp-lab/00-provisioning-automation
 terraform init
 ```
 You will see some output in the console. <br>

-6.2.
+### 6.2.
 Check the directory to see what got created there.

 ```
-cd ~/apache-hudi-gcp-lab/00-provisioning-automation/
+cd ~/apache-hudi-gcp-lab/00-provisioning-automation
 ls -al
 ```